CLOSED CHURCHES WITHIN THE

 appointments at Lamoreaux in the lower part, Forrest in the upper part, and

-when the present church, originally known as the Union Methodist Episcopal
+united when the present church, originally known as the Union Methodist

-as the Van Loon church and gives a consnelsontruction date of 1877.
+describes this as the Van Loon church and gives a construction date of 1877.

 Final disposition: